AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Evaluation on Drones in IsaacSim

 To test the real-time performance of algorithms under realistic drone dynamics, we conduct further experiments using IsaacSim~\cite{NVIDIA_Isaac_Sim} with Pegasus~\cite{Pegasus}.
 IsaacSim is well-known for providing photo-realistic rendering and high-fidelity physics simulation, while Pegasus integrates the PX4 autopilot and ROS2, allowing it to closely approximate real-world flight.
 As shown in Fig.~\ref{fig:isaacsim}, scenes are provided by OmniGibson~\cite{omnigibson} with three houses selected for drone experiments: \textit{Chemistry}, \textit{Beechwood}, and \textit{Ihlen}.

 In our experiments, discrete actions from RL policies are interpreted as velocity references for the PX4 autopilot to track.
 Specifically, \textit{Ascend} and \textit{Descend} correspond to vertical velocities of $\pm0.15~m/s$ along the $Z$-axis; \textit{Forward} applies a forward velocity of $0.8~m/s$; and the angular velocity is $\pm 25~^\circ/s$ for \textit{TurnLeft} and \textit{TurnRight}.
 The inference frequency of AION policies reaches about 2.7 Hz on the RTX 4080S GPU.
-Considering the latency of control response, each RL action is executed for a duration of $0.5~s$.
+The computational cost mainly comes from model inference (YOLO, CLIP, DINO) and depth processing.
+Considering the latency of control response, each RL action is executed for a duration of $0.5~s$ to avoid oscillations.